marci-pires/WikiHadatac/HADatAc-User-Guide:--Data-Management.md

-# On the HADataC use of URIs
+# On the HADatAc use of URIs

 ## Static metadata URI